Aggressive Anger Management

 - Passive-Aggressive Anger

 We are not taught how to do our emotions.
-Somewhere in life something will happen and you will spontaneously react with an emotion.
+Somewhere in life, something will happen and you will spontaneously react with emotion.
 The emotion could be anger or sadness or fear.
-However you did it the first time you will get better at it over the course of your life.
+However, you did it the first time you will get better at it over the course of your life.
 You want to make sure the way you are doing anger today is appropriate to the situation and is carried out with some level of control.

 Aggressive anger is not a controlled form of anger.
 It starts somewhere in your life and it’s up to you to realize you could be doing it differently.
 You can only say sorry so many times for uncontrolled anger if you recognize it was wrong.
 Most people with Aggressive anger won’t apologize.
 The problem is you can’t hide aggressive anger from people.
 It’s not a secret it’s a reputation.